Astros vs. Giants Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has three doubles, a triple, six home runs, 21 walks and nine RBI (19 total hits).
-He has stolen one base.
+- LaMonte Wade Jr has 20 hits with three doubles, a triple, six home runs and 22 walks.
+He has driven in nine runs with one stolen base.

-- Wade has picked up a hit in seven games in a row.
-In his last 10 games he is hitting .333 with two doubles, a triple, five home runs, seven walks and six RBI.
+- Wade enters this matchup looking to extend his eight-game hit streak.
+During his last 10 outings he is batting .333 with two doubles, a triple, four home runs, seven walks and five RBI.

 Wade Recent Games